 To be entitled to vote to accept or reject the prepackaged plan, a holder of an allowed claim or interest in any such Class 2, 3, 5, 8 and 9 must have been the beneficial owner of such claim or interest at the close of business on the voting record date, regardless of whether such claim is held of record on the voting record date in such holder's name or in the name of such holder's broker, dealer, commercial bank, trust company or other nominee.
-If a claim is held in the name of a holder's broker, dealer, commercial bank, trust company or other nominee, the beneficial owner will vote on the prepackaged plan by completing the information requested on the ballot, voting and signing the ballot and then providing the ballot to the record holder holding the claim for the beneficial owner's benefit if the ballot has not already been signed by the beneficial owner's nominee or agent.
-If the ballot has already been signed by the beneficial owner's agent or nominee, the beneficial owner can vote on the prepackaged plan by completing the information requested on the ballot, indicating their vote on the ballot and returning their ballot in the enclosed, pre-addressed postage paid envelope so it is actually received by the voting agent before the solicitation expiration date.
+If a claim is held in the name of a holder's broker, dealer, commercial bank, trust company or other nominee, the beneficial owner will vote on the prepackaged plan by completing the information requested on the proxy, voting and signing the proxy and then providing the proxy to the record holder holding the claim for the beneficial owner's benefit if the proxy has not already been signed by the beneficial owner's nominee or agent.
+If the proxy has already been signed by the beneficial owner's agent or nominee, the beneficial owner can vote on the prepackaged plan by completing the information requested on the proxy, indicating their vote on the proxy and returning their proxy in the enclosed, pre-addressed postage paid envelope so it is actually received by the voting agent before the solicitation expiration date.
 No appraisal rights are available to holders of claims or interests in connection with the prepackaged plan.

-Each holder of a claim or interest in an impaired class of claims or interests should refer to the detailed instructions contained in ' -- The Prepackaged Plan Solicitation' on page 68 which describes the voting procedures for such class and in the other materials delivered with this Proxy Statement.
+interests should refer to the detailed instructions contained in ' -- The Prepackaged Plan Solicitation' on page 67 which describes the voting procedures for such class and in the other materials delivered with this Proxy Statement.